iwmvictor/myportfolio/README.md

 ## Technologies Used

-- HTML5
+- HTML
-- CSS3 (including Flexbox and CSS Grid)
+- CSS (including Flexbox and CSS Grid)
 - JavaScript (for interactivity)
 - Font Awesome (for icons)
 - Owl Carousel (for project carousel)